-6.3.4 If the deterioration in the standard of the work is marginal and the firm or individual has produced an action plan to rectify the serious deficiencies which ACCA considers to be satisfactory, ACCA is likely to accelerate the next visit but take no further action.
+6.3.2 If the deterioration in the standard of the work is marginal and the firm or individual has produced an action plan to rectify the serious deficiencies which ACCA considers to be satisfactory, ACCA may decide to accelerate the next visit but take no further action.
 If the deterioration is significant, notwithstanding that this is the first visit with an unsatisfactory outcome, ACCA is likely to make a referral to the Assessor with the recommendation that he imposes conditions on the certificate.

-One or more previous unsatisfactory visits but no previous regulatory order
+One or more previous unsatisfactory visits but no previous regulatory order or decision

-6.3.5 ACCA operates a rule of thumb that a second unsatisfactory outcome at any time in a firm's or individual's monitoring visit history is likely to result in a referral to the Assessor with the recommendation that he imposes conditions on the certificate.
+6.3.3 ACCA operates a rule of thumb that a second unsatisfactory outcome at any time in a firm's or individual's monitoring visit history is likely to result in a referral to the Assessor with the recommendation that he imposes conditions on the certificate.
 However, ACCA considers the facts of each case and may decide to accelerate the next visit but take no further action, provided that the serious deficiencies are isolated and the firm or individual has produced an action plan to rectify the serious deficiencies which ACCA considers to be satisfactory.
-Conversely, in some circumstances, ACCA may consider that the deterioration is so significant, and the circumstances are such that there appears little prospect of the firm or individual achieving and sustaining a satisfactory standard of work in future.
-In such cases, ACCA is likely to refer the matter to the Committee with the recommendation that it removes the certificate.
+Conversely, in some circumstances, ACCA may consider that the deterioration is so significant and the circumstances are such that there appears little prospect of the firm or individual achieving and sustaining a satisfactory standard of work in future.
+In such cases, ACCA is likely to refer the matter to the Committee with the recommendation that it withdraws the certificate.

-Current visit was ordered by the Assessor or Committee
+Current visit was required by the Assessor or Committee

-- 6.3.6 If the firm or individual is subject to an existing regulatory order and the current visit has a satisfactory outcome then the firm or individual is released from any conditions previously placed on it by the Assessor or Committee. - 6.3.7 However, if the firm or individual has still not achieved a satisfactory overall outcome, ACCA refers the findings to either the Assessor or Committee depending on the regulatory action that ACCA is recommending.
-If it appears that the firm or individual is not willing or able to achieve a satisfactory standard of work, ACCA's recommendation to the Committee will be that it removes the certificate.
+- 6.3.4 If the firm or individual is subject to existing conditions previously placed on it by the Assessor or Committee and the current visit has a satisfactory outcome then the firm or individual is released from those conditions. - 6.3.5 However, if the firm or individual has still not achieved a satisfactory overall outcome, ACCA refers the findings to either the Assessor or Committee depending on the regulatory action that ACCA is recommending.
+If it appears that the firm or individual is not willing or able to achieve a satisfactory standard of work, ACCA's recommendation to the Committee will be that it withdraws the certificate.
 If ACCA considers that the firm or individual has made significant improvements under the existing order, is close to the required standard of work and is capable of achieving it within a short period of time, ACCA will refer the case to the Assessor with the recommendation that the individual or firm be permitted to retain the certificate subject to conditions, which are either similar to those already in place or which are more stringent.

-Deterioration after being released from a previous regulatory order
+Deterioration after being released from previous conditions

-6.3.8 In this scenario the firm or individual has previously been subject to an order from the Assessor or Committee and subsequently achieved a satisfactory standard of work but has then deteriorated.
-In most such cases it will appear that the previous order was not effective in the longer term and the individual or firm does not appear capable of sustaining a satisfactory standard of work.
-ACCA will refer these cases to the Committee with the recommendation that it removes the certificate.
+6.3.6 In this scenario (which will only occur at a third or subsequent visit) the firm or individual has previously been subject to conditions imposed by the Assessor or Committee and subsequently achieved a satisfactory standard of work but has then deteriorated.
+In most such cases it will appear that the previous conditions were not effective in the longer term and the individual or firm does not appear capable of sustaining a satisfactory standard of work.
+ACCA will refer these cases to the Committee with the recommendation that it withdraws the certificate.
 In exceptional cases, however, ACCA may consider that the deterioration is marginal and easily remedied, and will refer the findings to the Assessor with the recommendation that he imposes conditions for a second time.